mrsomia/wine-scraper/README.md

 I wrote webscrapers in cheerio for each of the supermarkets, I then used node schedule to run this at the same time each day.
 I've recently migrated this to nextjs and vercel so that I can develop a front end too and host it.
 I'm currently working on adding user authentication with the option to add favourites

-## Optimizations
+## Optimizations/TODOs

-Improve the UI and user experience, then focus on a mobile version
+- [ ] Improve the UI and user experience
+- [ ] Improve mobile design.
+- [ ] Move to SST (currently nextjs on a free tier vercel plan will not successfully scrape the prices I need, due to the 10 second limitations for serverless functions)

 ## Lessons Learned: